NVIDIA/NeMo-Curator/docs/user-guide/text-cleaning.rst

 --------------------
 Overview
 --------------------
-Documents in datasets may contain improperly decoded characters (e.g. "The Mona Lisa doesn't have eyebrows." decoding as "The Mona Lisa doesnÃƒÂ¢Ã¢â€šÂ¬Ã¢â€žÂ¢t have eyebrows."), inconsistent line spacing, and many urls.
-NeMo Curator provides a few modules that can help remove undesirable text from within individual documents.
+Use NeMo Curator's text cleaning modules to remove undesirable text such as improperly decoded unicode characters, inconsistent line spacing, or excessive URLs from documents being pre-processed for dataset.

+For example, the input sentence `"The Mona Lisa doesn't have eyebrows."` from a given document may not have included a properly encoded apostrophe (`'`), resulting in the sentence decoding as `"The Mona Lisa doesnÃƒÂ¢Ã¢â€šÂ¬Ã¢â€žÂ¢t have eyebrows."` NeMo Curator enables you to easily run this document through the default `UnicodeReformatter()` module to detect and remove the unwanted text,  or you can define your own custom unicode text cleaner tailored to your needs.

 --------------------
 Use Cases
 --------------------
-* Fixing improperly decoded unicode characters from webpages.
+* Fix improperly decoded Unicode characters from webpages.
-* Standardizing document layout by removing excessive newlines.
+* Standardize document layout by removing excessive newlines.
-* Removing URLs in documents.
+* Remove URLs in documents.

 --------------------
 Modules
 --------------------
-NeMo Curator provides a collection of easy to use modules for cleaning text.
+NeMo Curator provides the following modules for cleaning text:

+- ``UnicodeReformatter()``: Uses [ftfy](https://ftfy.readthedocs.io/en/latest/) to fix broken Unicode characters.
+Modifies the "text" field of the dataset by default.
+- ``NewlineNormalizer()``: Uses regex to replace 3 or more consecutive newline characters in each document with only 2 newline characters.
+- ``UrlRemover()``: Uses regex to remove all urls in each document.

+You can use these modules individually or sequentially in a cleaning pipeline.

+Consider the following example, which loads a dataset (`books.jsonl`), steps through each module in a cleaning pipeline, and outputs the processed dataset as `cleaned_books.jsonl`:

 .. code-block:: python